Skip to content

 elif not isinstance(self.axes, int):

-raise ValueError("axes must be integers.")
+raise ValueError("axes must be an int or tuple of ints.")

 """

-Flips the input about the input axes.
+Flips the input about the specified axes.

 Parameters